+Selecting the right reclaimed wood for your project is a personal choice, but there are some basic "rules" to follow.
 Before purchasing any wood, it’s important to understand your project’s needs and why some types of wood are more appropriate than others.
 For example, the wood selected for an accent wall might not be appropriate for constructing an exterior door.
 Some reclaimed wood is better suited to indoor projects, as direct exposure to the weather might not be desirable.

 Of course, it’s possible to stain a wood to match another variety closely, but the results won’t always be what you expect.
 Color is only one aspect to consider when choosing reclaimed wood for a project.

 A high percentage of reclaimed wood won’t be smooth.
 Barn wood, for example, is generally going to be quite rough.
 Wood used for constructing barns and other farm buildings was rarely planed.
 Smoothing the wood wasn’t seen as necessary.
 If your project requires a smooth surface, look for wood reclaimed from interior areas of old buildings that were milled smooth and, as a rule, used for interior applications.